jason-gokho-ing/SysAdmin-Powershell-Labs/Account-Creation/README.md

-# 👥 Active Directory Account Creation (Windows Server Lab)
+# 👥 Active Directory Account Creation

 This script automates the creation of user accounts in Active Directory using a CSV file.
 It’s designed for IT administrators who need to bulk-create users quickly and consistently.